chihebchebbi/mkdocs-base/docs/MITRE-PRE.md

 By definition:

-_&quot;Open-source intelligence (OSINT) is data collected from publicly available sources to be used in an intelligence context&quot;.
-In the intelligence community, the term &quot;open&quot; refers to overt, publicly available sources (as opposed to covert or clandestine sources).
-It is not related to open-source software or public intelligence._
+> “Open-source intelligence (OSINT) is data collected from publicly available sources to be used in an intelligence context".
+In the intelligence community, the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources).
+It is not related to open-source software or public intelligence.

 Open source intelligence is like any methodological process is going thru a defined number of steps.In order to perform an open source intelligence you can follow the following phases: